bar-kalandarov/Data-Structures-Spring-2023-Wet-1/README.md

 * Run tester.sh by: ./tester.sh

 # Notes
-No unit tests available.\n
+* No unit tests available.
-The tests do not check handling of allocation errors.
+* The tests do not check handling of allocation errors.

 # Credits
 Credit to Omer Ziv (https://github.com/omrzv) for the tester.sh file.